-Consumers purchased over $1 trillion worth of goods via online marketplaces in 2016, according to an Internet Retailer report.
+Consumers purchased over $2 trillion worth of goods via online marketplaces in 2019, according to a Digital Commerce 360 report.
 That was nearly half of all e-commerce transactions globally.

 What: Home goods, kitchenware, clothing, baby items, sports equipment.

 How much: Commissions and fees are determined using their toll calculator.